pablosaraiva/GoToBed/README.md

 The visibility of the field does not matter;
 GoToBed does not need getter and setter methods (you can create them if you want to).

-###3 - You need to extend the BedProvider class so you can give this library database connections:

-The reason for this being this way is, the programmer can use any connection pool, connections strings and whatever he wants.
-All this library needs is a place where it can request connections.
+###3 - Choose a bed provider or create one

+####3.1 MemoryBedProvider

+The memory provider gives you a database that will run as long as your application is running.
+It is well suited for cache.

+####3.2 FileBedProvider

+The file provider gives you a hypersonic sql database stored at your local disk.

+####3.4 Create your own provider

+This way you can create your own bed provider that gives connections to whatever database you want to use.

+######Currently, GoToBed is only tested in Hypersonic Database.

 This is a very simple implementatin of the BedProvider that works:

-	public class SimpleBedProvider extends BedProvider {
+	public class SampleBedProvider extends BedProvider {
 		static  {
 			try {
 				Class.forName("org.hsqldb.jdbc.JDBCDriver");